James Stafford: Auxiliary Bishop of Baltimore

 On January 11, 1976, Paul VI appointed Stafford as an auxiliary bishop of Baltimore and titular bishop of Respecta.
 He was consecrated on February 29, 1976, by Archbishop William Borders, with Shehan and Bishop Thomas Murphy serving as co-consecrators, at the Cathedral of Mary Our Queen in Baltimore.
 Stafford selected as his episcopal motto: In principium erat Verbum, which is Latin for: "In the beginning was the Word" (John 1:15).

 As an auxiliary bishop, Stafford served as vicar general of the archdiocese from 1976 to 1981.
 From 1978 to 1984, he led the U.S. Conference of Catholic Bishops (USCCB) Commission on Marriage and Family Life.
 He also served as administrator of Sts.
 Philip and James Parish in Baltimore (1980–1981).
 Stafford attended the Fifth Ordinary Assembly of the Synod of Bishops in Vatican City from September to October 1980.

 Bishop of Memphis

-On November 17, 1981, Pope John Paul II appointed Stafford as the second bishop of the Diocese of Memphis.
+On November 17, 1981, Pope John Paul II appointed Stafford as the second bishop of Memphis.
 He was installed on January 17, 1982.
 During his tenure, Stafford revised the structure of the pastoral office, improved the fiscal conditions of the diocese, and concentrated on the evangelization of African Americans.

 In addition to his duties in Memphis, Stafford was chairman of the USCCB Commission for Ecumenical and Interreligious Affairs (1984–1991) and co-president of the Dialogue between Roman Catholics and Lutherans (1984–1997).